ngalan818/leetcode_top_interview_150/189/README.md

 **189. Rotate Array**

-Given an integer array nums, rotate the array to the right by k steps, where k is non-negative.
+Given an integer array `nums`, rotate the array to the right by `k` steps, where `k` is non-negative.